MiguelBeitia/1-Proyecto-Pandas-Shark/README.md

   7- Group columns by similar things and remove null values  (This has been used on the first try)

-  8- Remove lines that we see that are not important
+  8- Remove lines that we see that are not important or unimportant

+  9- With the remaining data, we draw some graph.